 As if trying to solve the puzzle of this year’s National wasn’t hard enough.
 Punters have to deal with huge uncertainty over arguably the most important factor of them all – the ground.

 Strong fancies on good to soft ground or better become virtual no hopers on a genuinely soft surface as the only factor that then matters is stamina.

-There has been 7mm of rain at Aintree overnight, and with a mixture of sunshine and showers forecast the ground could go either way.
+There has been 7mm of rain at Aintree overnight.
+With a mixture of sunshine and showers forecast the ground could go either way.

 If we get more rain, Goonyella must come into the equation along with another soft ground specialist, Ucello Conti.